viert/vm68k/README.md

   * Computer screen made with a whole-screen texture rerendering when needed
   * All computer components made as GameObject components.
   * ROM and HDD images are currently made as binary TextAssets
+  * Built-in debugger may be turned on by pressing Pause key.
+Currently it doesn't switch the emulator to Step Mode.
+  * In step mode the next step button is Num5.
+This will change in the nearest future